antonkvm/transit-display/README.md

 # transit-display

-Display the the next public transit departures from you favorite stations on a kiosk-style screen.
+Display the next public transit departures from you favorite stations on a kiosk-style screen.

 ## Some info